apache/nifi-minifi-cpp/CONFIGURE.md

 property.
 The default value is zero, i.e., no wait.
 Finally, it shuts down the remaining processors.
 If there are flow files left in some connection queues after the drain timeout, they will be discarded.

-### Graceful shutdown period

-When MiNiFi is stopped or restarted, either because of a stop or restart command from C2, or because MiNiFi is stopped by the operating system, it may wait for connection queues to become empty if `nifi.flowcontroller.drain.timeout` is set in `minifi.properties`.
-You can limit this wait to a shorter time by setting the
+By default, the wait time will be limited to 30 seconds during any kind of restart or shutdown (but not during flow updates).
+You can increase or decrease this 30 second limit by setting the

     # in minifi.properties
     nifi.flowcontroller.graceful.shutdown.period=2 sec

 property.
-If the graceful shutdown period property is not set, its default value is 30 seconds.
+The effective wait time during a restart or shutdown will be the minimum of these two property values.

 ### SiteToSite Security Configuration